 - To fulfil contractual obligations with our Clients.

 - Third parties: Your data is not passed on to any third parties for the purposes of marketing.
-CoolBI.nl and BIG INFO do however utilise third parties to provide our email and web hosting and also to provide our timesheet , and sms notification service.
-If you are engaged to provide your services via CoolBI.nl and BIG INFO there may be a requirement to share your data with relevant third party bodies who supply services such as clearance checks, criminal record checks, reference checks, qualification checks and if this is required you will be informed to obtain your further agreement.
+CoolBI.nl does however utilise third parties to provide our email and web hosting and also to provide our timesheet, and sms notification service.
+If you are engaged to provide your services via CoolBI.nl there may be a requirement to share your data with relevant third party bodies who supply services such as clearance checks, criminal record checks, reference checks, qualification checks and if this is required you will be informed to obtain your further agreement.
 Any third parties used comply with similar undertakings of privacy and confidentiality

 - We may also release your personal information to regulatory or law enforcement agencies if required by law to do so.

 - Automated individual decision-making : Your CV Contents and your Application details will be analysed and your application will be ranked against the role and skills requirement.
 If you confirm that you have none of the required skills this will affect our ability to process your application.

 Purposes of the processing and the legal basis for the processing

 We use information held about you in the following ways: